pyinat/naturtag/docs/cli.md

 (cli)=
-# CLI
+# {fa}`terminal` CLI
+This page describes how to use the Naturtag CLI.

-This package provides the command `naturtag`, also aliased to `nt`.
+The basic tagging features of naturtag can be used via the command `naturtag`, also aliased to `nt`.
 It takes an observation or species, plus some image files, and generates EXIF and XMP metadata to write to those images.
 You can see it in action here:
 [![asciicast](https://asciinema.org/a/0a6gzpt7AI9QpGoq0OGMDOxqi.svg)](https://asciinema.org/a/0a6gzpt7AI9QpGoq0OGMDOxqi)

 ## CLI Options